Anum-2017/Spec-Kit-Plus-Guides/Claude-Code/WITHOUT-PYTHON.md

 If `claude` is not recognized, close and reopen your terminal.

-> **Alternative:** Claude Code can also be installed through npm.
-If you use npm, make sure the required Node.js version is installed.
+> **Note:** This guide uses the official Claude Code installer.
+You do not need to install Claude Code through npm.

 ---